Shekhar9521/Logiqids-Assignment/README.md

 # Logiqids-Assignment
-login referral system  using API
+login referral system for logiquids using API